 It is important to note that there are ways to increase your income and reduce your expenses.

 You will also want to carefully consider the career choice you have made in relation to the amount you borrow.
 Some professions do not offer an attractive entry level salary and may make it more difficult for you to pay sizable loan payments.
 (Please see the section below: How much Will You Be Able to Pay Later?)

 Before seeking a student loan, explore other ways to pay for your college education.
 Here are some ideas:

 Check with your with your admissions advisor about scholarships.
 Look first for funds that you do not have to pay back.
 They award some based on need, some on academic merit, test scores, athletic skill, musical or artistic talent, community or volunteer activities, or other special abilities.

 Investigate awards offered by the university, religious groups, fraternities, sororities or civic groups.
 Check with employers and organizations connected with your field of interest.
-You can view the scholarships at other Troy University sites by clicking on the following:
+You can view Troy University scholarships at http://www.troy.edu/scholarships.

 Outside scholarship searches can be completed at www.fastweb.com and www.finaid.org.

 Consider student employment.
 Financial Aid may find you eligible for Federal Work-Study (FWS).
 Career Services is another source of part-time jobs.
 Also, plan to work summers and holidays to help pay tuition and expenses.